 In this indie darling, Me and Earl and the Dying Girl, high-school senior Greg likes making silly films with his friend Earl.
 When Greg’s parents make him start spending time with his childhood friend, Rachel, who is dying from leukemia, Greg ends up growing both as an artist and as a person.

 It’s a beautiful film about how big an impact a person can make on you, even if they only have a short time on earth.
-It also has moments of humor, like when it pokes fun of the tragic romance of films like The Fault in Our Stars.
+It also has moments of humor, like when it pokes fun at the tragic romance of films like The Fault in Our Stars.

 Comedian Tig Notaro had a bad year in 2012.
 Her mother died, she was hospitalized with a life-threatening C. difficile infection, her relationship ended, and then she was diagnosed with breast cancer.